Paternity and Child Custody

 St. Paul, MN 55164-0499

 The ROP is only valid when it is filed with the Department of Health.
 If the mother is not married to someone else, and the parents are at least 18 years old, this statement of paternity is final.
 The ROP can be done at any time.
 You don’t need a lawyer but talk to one if you can before you sign it, to learn how it can affect your rights.

 The ROP can be used by a court to set child support.
 It does not automatically give the father any right to custody or to parenting time (visitation).
 But it does give him the right to ask a court for custody or parenting time.

 The mother or the man who signed the ROP can cancel (revoke) the ROP within 60 days after it has been filed.
 You have to do this in writing!
-Get the form you need to ask to cancel the ROP.
+There is a specific form you need to ask to cancel the ROP.
 Get this form from the Department of Health.
 File it with them to make it valid.
-Use the same address and fax number from above).
+Use the same address and fax number from above.
 After 60 days, you can only cancel the ROP by going to court.
 You need evidence that the man is not the father.
 There are time limits to do this.
 Act fast!

 Sometimes the court has to decide paternity.
 One parent may not want to sign the ROP, or more than one man may claim to be the father, or the mother may have been married to someone else when the child was born.
 The court looks at the evidence, including genetic tests and the past relationship between the mother and the possible father.
 You can ask for a genetic test, but you do not HAVE to have one to establish paternity.